 A pinched nerve occurs when too much pressure is applied to a nerve by surrounding tissues, such as bones, cartilage, muscles or tendons.
-This pressure disrupts the nerve's function, causing pain, tingling, numbness or weakness.
+This pressure can cause pain, tingling, numbness or weakness.

-A pinched nerve can occur at a number of sites in your body.
-A herniated disk in your lower spine, for example, may put pressure on a nerve root, causing pain that radiates down the back of your leg.
-Likewise, a pinched nerve in your wrist can lead to pain and numbness in your hand and fingers (carpal tunnel syndrome).
+A pinched nerve can occur in many areas of the body.
+For example, a herniated disk in the lower spine may put pressure on a nerve root.
+This may cause pain that radiates down the back of the leg.
+A pinched nerve in the wrist can lead to pain and numbness in the hand and fingers, known as carpal tunnel syndrome.

 With rest and other conservative treatments, most people recover from a pinched nerve within a few days or weeks.
 Sometimes, surgery is needed to relieve pain from a pinched nerve.

-- Numbness or decreased sensation in the area supplied by the nerve
+- Numbness or less feeling in the area supplied by the nerve.

-- Frequent feeling that a foot or hand has "fallen asleep"
+- Often feeling as if a foot or hand has "fallen asleep."